A calm, human-first approach to automation

 The aim is that your team:

-can adapt or maintain it without depending on me
+can adapt or maintain systems I put in place without depending on me